CenikLab/TACC-Examples/mozart/README.md

 alias mozart='ssh username@IP'
 ```

 Log out and log in back (or, instead, run `source ~/.bashrc`).
-Then you'll be able to access mozart after typing `mozart` in the terminal, followed by your password.
+Then you'll be able to access Mozart after typing `mozart` in the terminal, followed by your password.

 ## Obtaining Account